Veluga/Thalia-Backtesting-Tool/Video/conclusion.md

 # Conclusion

-[One or two sentences here.]
+Thalia's mission is to give you the tools you need to take control of your own financial future.

+With an ever-expanding range of assets from across the globe, you can keep your trading close to home, no matter where you're from.

-Thalia tells you the facts.
-What to make of them is up to you.
+Professional backtesting software at an affordable price, we'll give you the facts.
+What to do with that knowledge is up to you.